 MUVE (Museum Volunteers for the Environment)

-The Batchelor Environmental Center will be MUVE’s base of operations.
-MUVE, which organizes citizens to get out, get their hands dirty, and restore coastal habitats, is working to improve the Environmental Center’s site, as well as the surrounding area of Oleta River State Park, by removing invasive plants and planting native vegetation such as mangrove and hardwood hammock species.
+MUVE, which organizes citizens to get out, get their hands dirty, and restore coastal habitats, is working to improve the natural habitats around south Florida.
+Key initiative areas include Virginia Key and Oleta River State Park.
+MUVE engages volunteers to participate in removing invasive plants and planting native vegetation such as mangrove and hardwood hammock species.

-Museum Volunteers for the Environment, or MUVE, is the Patricia and Phillip Frost Science Museum's volunteer-led coastal habitat restoration and monitoring project.
+Museum Volunteers for the Environment, or MUVE, is the Phillip and Patricia Frost Science Museum's volunteer-led coastal habitat restoration and monitoring project.

 The Batchelor Foundation

 In partnership with Florida International University